Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/allowing-multiple-authentication-methods.md

 ---
 title: Allowing Multiple Authentication Methods
+content-type: how-to
 ---

 This guide walks you through the steps for configuring multiple authentication options for consumers using the {{site.kic_product_name}}.

-The default behavior for Kong authentication plugins is to require credentials for all requests without regard for whether a request has been authenticated via some other plugin.
-Configuring an anonymous consumer on your authentication plugins allows you to offer clients multiple options for authentication.
+The default behavior for Kong authentication plugins is to require credentials for all requests without regard for whether a request has been authenticated via another plugin.
+Configuring an anonymous consumer on your authentication plugins allows you to offer clients authentication options.

 ## Installation